 What could be a better way to make the most of some extra cooking time than mastering an authentic Valencian paella?
 In this traditional recipe, Rick shows you how.

 Blackberry Pavlova from The Book of St John: Still a Kind of British Cooking by Fergus Henderson & Trevor Gulliver

-To really celebrate this season's crop of plump, juicy blackberries, this enormous pavlova from The Book of St John is the way to go.
+To really celebrate seasonal fruit, this enormous pavlova from The Book of St John is the way to go.
 With layers of light, chewy meringue, fluffy cream and heaps of delicious fruit, it's a truly impressive dessert to feed a crowd.

 And now for dessert.
 Impress your friends and family with a French-inspired dessert that's as pretty as a picture and makes the most of seasonal rhubarb.